bfwelo/CPE480-Assignment-3/README.md

 - [ ] 0.) fetch stage
 - passes values to next stage, nothing else
+- passes reg and values?

 - [ ] 1.) read stage
 - take the values calculated from the value forwarding and pass them on to the next stage
+- how about the prefix?

 - [ ] 2.) alu / memory stage
 - integer operations